Create automatically folders to move selected files, with Files2Folder

 If you select multiple files and choose ‘Files 2 Folder’ from the menu, a box will pop up with options to move all selected files into a sub-folder with a name you decide, or move each file to individual sub-folders based on their names (e.g. lennon.bat -> .\lennon\lennon.bat), or move each file to a sub-folder according to file extensions.

-To avoid making a mistake that would be hard to correct, just copy some of your couples to a testing location and experiment with the program’s options to make sure it will do whatever you need to do.
+To avoid making a mistake that would be hard to correct, just copy some of your groups to test their location and experiment with the program’s options to make sure it works as you need to do.
 Enjoy!